So, You Want to Become a Professional Dog Trainer

 A good instructor understands basic psychology, learning theory, ethology and animal husbandry.
 You must understand operant and classical conditioning and how to use them.
 Study problem behaviors and their solutions.
 It isn't enough to just know the mechanics.
 Know how, when and why you would choose specific techniques - and why you would not.
 Every dog is different, every family is unique.

-Gaining the knowledge you need will require personal time, travel and expense.
+Gaining the knowledge that you need will require personal time, travel and expense.

 It takes years and experience to attain the knowledge required to be an instructor.
-Seminars are offered all over the United States - start saving for your education fund!
+Seminars are offered all over the United States and online.
+Start saving for your education fund!

 Visit the Certification Council for Pet Dog Trainers for their list of requirements to sit for the exam.